Business & Technology

 The Philadelphia School District is Presenting Their Story at VMworld

-You defintely won’t want to miss Keith Busby, Executive Director, Information Technology Security for the School District of Philadelphia.
+You definitely won’t want to miss Keith Busby, Executive Director, Information Technology Security for the School District of Philadelphia.
 He will be speaking at VMworld about how Fortinet’s Fabric-driven virtual NGFW security has allowed the 8th largest district in the US to achieve a nearly 100% virtual environment to better serve their students and faculty, while reducing costs in one of the tightest school district budgets in America.

 Monday, August 27, 2018